Check out what other travelers say about Minneapolis on tripadvisor

-3. Enjoy lawn bowling on the roof at Brit's Pub & Eating Establishment.
+3. Enjoy lawn bowling on the roof at Brit's Pub.

 4. iPod out of juice?
-Head on over to one of the five major Minneapolis parks anytime during the week to hear live music, part of Minneapolis Music in the Parks.
+Head on over to one of the five major Minneapolis parks anytime during the week to hear live music, part of Minneapolis Music and Movies in the Parks.

-5. Sit on the deck of Tuggs Tavern in Saint Anthony Main in the summertime—enjoy a stuffed burger and lemonade while taking in the skyline and riverfront views.
+5. Sit on the deck of Tugg's Tavern at Saint Anthony Main in the summertime—enjoy a stuffed burger and lemonade while taking in the skyline and riverfront views.

 6. Play bocce ball at the Nomad World Pub, or outdoors at the many Minneapolis parks.